chainapsis/ewallet/documentation/key_share_node.md

 ### SSL and Reverse Proxy Configuration

 The Key Share Node should be accessed via HTTPS for security.
-You can set up SSL termination and reverse proxy using one of the following options:
+You can set up SSL and reverse proxy using one of the following options:

 **Option 1: Self-managed Reverse Proxy (Nginx, Apache, etc.)**